KLociJS/KLociJS/README.md

 ### Hi there 👋
 ### About me:
-- :small_blue_diamond: My name is Lóránt Kiszner
+-  My name is Lóránt Kiszner
-- :small_blue_diamond: I'm 29 years old
+-  I'm 29 years old
-- :small_blue_diamond: Currently learning Full stack development at [CodeCool](https://codecool.com/en/)
+-  Currently learning Full stack development at [CodeCool](https://codecool.com/en/)
-- :small_blue_diamond: I'm intersted in mostly Front-end
+-  I'm intersted in mostly Front-end, JavaScript
-- :small_blue_diamond: I'm looking to collaborate on mini full-stack projects
+-  I'm looking to collaborate on mini Front-end, JavaScript projects

+#### You can reach me on discord: *Shari#1412*

 <!--